hmchen47/DataScience/Notes/a09-FeatureSelect.md

     1. start from an empty set
     2. select the best feature and adding in the feature subset as SFS
     3. select the worse feature from the subset
-    4. evaluate and check whether the object function whether improving or not by deleting the feature.
+    4. evaluate and check whether the objective function whether improving or not by deleting the feature.
       + deleting the feature if improving
       + keep the feature if not improving
     5. repeat from step 2 until stop criteria reached